vmware-tanzu/community-edition/docs/site/content/docs/latest/delete-cluster.md

    ```sh
    tanzu cluster delete my-cluster --namespace=my-namespace
    ```
-**IMPORTANT**: Do not change context or edit the `.kube-tkg/config` file while Tanzu operations are running.

 ## Delete in-cluster volumes and services

 If the cluster you want to delete contains persistent volumes or services such as load balancers and databases, you may need to manually delete them before you delete the cluster itself.